BOAT DOC MARINE ELECTRIC & ELECTRONICS

 Welcome

 Welcome to the online home of Capt.
-Ed Wiser, aka The Boat Doc, your ABYC and NMEA certified marine electrician & electronics installer serving Port Charlotte, Punta Gorda, Placida, and Charlotte County
+Ed Wiser, aka The Boat Doc, your ABYC and NMEA certified marine electrician & electronics installer serving Punta Gorda and Port Charlotte.

 Proprietor of